xpavlic4/book-extracts/sports/golf/golfstateofmind.com.md

   knowing how the ball will react in different environments, e.g. spin, wind
 * being aware of your mental game post-round analysis

 ## 7 ways of improving distance control with wedges
 * consistent contact
 * what does this shot feel like
-* use external focus and visualized intention
+* use external focus and visualised intention
 * light hands 3 on scale 1-10
 * commitment
 * use clock system